 Your motor home has two electrical systems.
 One provides 120-volt (AC) power to operate all 120-volt living area receptacles and appliances.
-This system is used when power is available from an external power source or from an on-board generator power plant, if one is installed.
+This system is used when power is available from an external power source or from the on-board generator power plant.
 The standard power rating for this 120-volt service is 50 amps.